jvineis/DEEP-CORE-cazyme-analysis/README.md

 Then you can use the script attached to combine multiple genomes into a single presence absence table of hits.
 Something like this... where "samples.txt" is a text file containing a single column of genome names.. python combine-cazy-tables.py samples.txt

+## Now we can use anvio (https://merenlab.org/software/anvio/) to search our samples for gene sequences.

+In your